 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

 The property has a system of gas central heating via radiators.
-The gas boiler is located in a hall cupboard and also provides hot water,.
+The gas boiler is located in a cupboard off the kitchen and also provides hot water.